find your perfect postgrad program

 Legal know-how

 It’s unlikely you’ll get anywhere in the field of journalism once you have finished your postgrad course unless you get yourself some work experience along the way.
 Whilst you can start by trying to work for local newspapers, online-only sources or even in student journalism, ultimately internships and work-placements are the ideal things to aim for.
 Many universities will have relationships with certain industries or companies, so try to take advantage of this whilst studying.
 This is applicable to both undergraduate and postgraduate courses, but it’s especially important if you’re doing a conversion masters because you need to show you know your subject area.
-Some universities may have something known as ‘simulated work environments’ which give you the chance to build up skills in this department without the same risk of messing up at a real job!
+Some universities may have something known as ‘simulated work environments’ which give you the chance to build up skills in this department without the same risk of messing up at a real job.
+Specialist sites such as Journo Resources and major news organisations also advertise paid internships and trainee schemes throughout the year.

 Building up your skill-set

-Undertaking a postgraduate course will also help you build up your general skills – such as learning to be more of a people person.
+Undertaking a postgraduate course will also help you build up your general skills – such as effective communication and learning to be more of a people person.
 To work in journalism, you’ll need to be able to get information out of people, do formal interviews and simply interact well with the rest of your team.
 A postgraduate course can offer you the perfect opportunity to work on these skills, as many of them have vocational aspects which will allow you to practice in an environment designed for learning.
+Courses increasingly include multimedia production, mobile journalism and data visualisation, reflecting how newsrooms now work.

 Outside of your studies

 It’s well worth having a blog on a relevant subject to your intended field of journalism – not only will it provide you with great practice, it will act as proof of your writing skill.
-You’ll need to perfect your spelling and grammar throughout your blog, though, because failing at this is an easy way to make yourself look bad!
+You’ll need to perfect your spelling and grammar throughout your blog, though, because failing at this is an easy way to make yourself look bad.
+Many early-career journalists now also use personal websites and email newsletters as online portfolios to showcase their work to editors and recruiters.

 Social media is so important these days.
-To be a successful and current journalist you’ll need to be active on Twitter, know your way around Youtube, and understand how creative commons works on flickr.
+To be a successful and current journalist you’ll need to be active on X, know your way around YouTube and TikTok, and understand how Creative Commons works on Flickr.
 We all know that nowadays modern press isn’t just printed, and you’ll be expected to be able to use the internet to your own advantage.
-Any good postgraduate course should cover more than the printed media, so when you’re looking into where to study, make sure they also teach about digital media – you don’t want to end up left behind!
+Any good postgraduate course should cover more than the printed media, so when you’re looking into where to study, make sure they also teach about digital media – you don’t want to end up left behind.
 And make sure you keep up to date in any new sites or areas in social media in your spare time.
+Short-form video and live streaming are now common parts of reporters’ roles, particularly for broadcasters and digital outlets.

 Applying for jobs